 - there is another way for the applicant to achieve their objective and which is reasonable to pursue.

 Publication of waivers

-We will generally publish on our website a summary of all waiver decisions we make, including a summary of the application; the waiver granted and the reasons for granting it (or not), together with any conditions.
-We will not publish the detail of the supporting information provided in any waiver application.
+We will generally publish on our website a summary of all waiver decisions we make.
+This will include details of the waiver granted or refused, the reasons for granting or refusing it and any conditions.
+We will not publish the detail of supporting information provided in any waiver application.

-In deciding whether to publish, we will consider all of the circumstances including:
+In deciding whether to publish the decision, we will consider all of the circumstances including: